-Making a purchase offer and actually buying a home are generally two different actions, but home buyers sometimes confuse the two.
-Especially in states such as California where the purchase offer is not the final negotiation due to contingencies in contracts.
+Making a purchase offer and actually buying a home are generally two different transactions.
+Homebuyers sometimes confuse the two, though, especially in states such as California where the purchase offer is not the final negotiation due to contingencies in contracts.

-In some states on the East Coast, it is common to write a letter of intent to purchase and, in many ways, it seems the more civilized way to buy a home.
-However, many other states contain provisions in standard purchase contracts that let a buyer cancel the contract and get back their entire earnest money deposit.
+In some states on the East Coast, it's common to write a letter of intent to purchase a home, and, in many ways, it seems like a more civilized way to buy.
+However, many other states require using a purchase contract.
+This is because purchase contracts may include provisions that let a buyer cancel the contract and get back their entire earnest money deposit.

 Don't Hesitate to Make a Purchase Offer

-If the home you are thinking about buying is likely to quickly sell, and if you have a way to later cancel the contract, you should immediately make a purchase offer.
-Don't sleep on it or try to get every single question answered beforehand or you may very well lose the home.
+If the home you're thinking about buying is likely to sell quickly, and if you have a way to cancel the contract later, you should immediately make a purchase offer.
+Don't sleep on it or try to get every single question answered beforehand, or you may very well lose the home.
 Somebody else could beat you to the draw and steal it out from under your nose while you're busy weighing the pros and cons.

-If you like the home, odds are several other active home buyers will, too.
+If you like the home, the odds are several other active homebuyers will too.
 You're not the only smart cookie in the marketplace who can spot an excellent buy.
-And no, losing the home doesn't mean it was "supposed to be that way."
-Consider instead that you were supposed to buy it, and you messed up.

-When a home seller accepts a purchase offer, the seller is hoping the buyer will complete the transaction at the price agreed upon and believes there is nothing wrong with the condition of the home.
-The home buyer, on the other hand, is hoping the transaction will close because the home is in A-1 condition and perfect.
+When a home seller accepts a purchase offer, the seller is hoping the buyer will complete the transaction at the agreed-on price and believes there is nothing wrong with the condition of the home.
+The homebuyer, on the other hand, is hoping the transaction will close because the home is in A-1 condition and perfect.
 It's rare that either of those expectations is in line with reality.
-No home is perfect and many conditions can change once a contract is accepted.
+No home is perfect, and many conditions can change once a contract is accepted:

 In seller's markets, almost every home sells within 30 days.
-In buyer's markets, the DOM will be longer.
-There are many inherent characteristics and qualities that determine whether homes are likely to sell fast, but these are the top two combinations:
+In buyer's markets, the days on market (DOM) will be longer.
+Many qualities determine whether a home is likely to sell fast, but these are the top two combinations:

 - Turnkey homes in high-demand neighborhoods, excellent condition, and priced right.